List of Sekirei characters: Miya Asama

 It is strongly implied that Miya is the strongest Sekirei, even referred to by #4 Karasuba as "another dimension".
 Miya was the leader of the First Disciplinary Squad (known as the "S-Plan Guardians") and displayed the power to sink several large warships.
 She is a swordswoman of unrivaled skill, with the ability to produce powerful directed shock waves with a swing of her sword.
 Due to her fearsome reputation, which has earned her the title "Northern Hannya" (北の般若, Kita no Hannya), no Ashikabi or Sekirei has dared to attack Izumo Inn (at least, not when she is there).
 She firmly conceals her true identity and past from others, with only members of the First Disciplinary Squad and Homura knowing the truth before she shares her secret with Minato.
 When Minato originally asked about Sekirei #01, Miya cryptically responded by saying that "she" died along with Takehito.
 Her Jinki (numbered #1) was a prize for the winner of the first match of the Third Stage and it is currently in the hands of the Southern Ashikabi.
-During the last stage, Miya reappears at the top of Kouten as the final opponent of the Sekirei Fight, claiming that the winners of the Last Stage, i.e. Minato and Musubi, can only obtain the prize by proving themselves in combat and defeating her.
+During the last stage, Miya reappears at the top of Kouten as the final opponent of the Sekirei Plan, claiming that the winners of the Last Stage, i.e. Minato and Musubi, can only obtain the prize by proving themselves in combat and defeating her.
 She is defeated by Musubi (thanks to Minato's other Sekirei joining their life-forces with her) and replaced by Musubi as the Guardian of Kouten.
 She returns to Izumo Inn, but because of the severing of her long-term connection with Kouten she is an invalid and still unwinged; however, her old personality is temporarily re-asserted by a burst of energy from Kouten to prevent a violent quarrel over Minato between Musubi and Kazehana.
 Minato hopes that one day he will be able to revive Takehito so that Miya can be reunited with (and "winged" by) her "true" Ashikabi ... a dream he achieves a few years after Musubi's return, and Miya and Takehito are tearfully reunited.